cltl-students/Chuqiao_Guo_Activity_detection_in_conversations/README.md

     - It also includes the train-dev-test split process

 - Jupyter Notebook: step4a_prepare_for_annotation.ipynb
-    - In this notebook, the dev and test dataset are pre-processed to a format that accommodates manual annotation.
+    - In this notebook, the dev and test datasets are pre-processed to a format that accommodates manual annotation.
     - After pre-processing, the dataset will have 8 columns, namely: 'conversation', 'sent_id', 'token_id', 'token', 'event', 'time', 'place', 'participant'.
     - The annotators can mark the 'event', 'time', 'place', 'participant' information to annotate the event-related information.